Greece 1 - yacht charters

 Kalamaki

-We arrived at the marina at 1:00 pm on Sunday July 2, 2006.
-The owner of the charter company, was in the bow changing the fuse of the bow thruster.
+We arrived at the Alimos marina at 1:00 pm on July 2.
+The owner of the charter companies, was in the bow changing the fuse of the bow thruster.
 A brand new 50.3 Cyclades model from Beneteau was being cleaned and it looked luxurious.
 I installed jack lines at both port and starboard while Ruth organized provisions for the boat.
 At three o'clock a thunderstorm and a squall came through which completely spooked the owner.
 As the high winds (30-40 knots) ran through the Aegean, one boat after the other called in with damage.
 In the span of a few hours a quarter of his twenty boat fleet was damaged and/or in trouble.
 At this point he became so nervous that he no longer wanted to rent his new boat to us.
 After much discussion we agreed that we would take a skipper along on the first day so our skills could be assessed.

 At six o'clock our friends arrived straight from the airport.
 We were now complete, two couples and five kids ranging from five to thirteen.